deldoc/irsol-camera/src/tests/README.md

 ### Running Tests

 Build and run the tests according to [these](../../docs/development-environmnet-configuration/README.md#building-steps) instructions.
 The tests will automatically execute and report results using Catch2's reporting style.

----

-Feel free to explore the test files to see example test cases and coverage of the various parts of the `irsol` library.